Durasov/SiteWordStatistics/README.md

 # SiteWordStatistics
-This is a simple console application for saving HTML page and getting statistics on of quantity of unique words.
+This is a simple console application for saving HTML page and getting statistics of quantity of unique words.
 Logs saving in C:\\temp\\info.log

 # Application stack